-A Controlling Body may reduce the distance of a Fifty Metre Penalty to 25 metres for the Matches played in the competition conducted by the Controlling Body.
+A Controlling Body (here: AFLG Affiliates) may reduce the distance of a Fifty Metre Penalty to 25 metres for the Matches played in the competition conducted by the Controlling Body (here: AFLG).
 This is applied in AFLG for every format with less than 16 players.